CS362-Team12/Pixhell/Pixhell Living Document.md

 * We chose Unity for its powerful 2D development capabilities and extensive library of assets, which will help streamline game development.
 Additionally, due to the lack of experience among the teammates on any single game development platform, Unity’s simple learning curve greatly benefits our team with our strict deadline, by bringing almost all aspects of game development to one place.

 Team Roles Justification:
-	Joshua Knowles \- SCM, Deadline Management, Upgrade Design
+	Joshua Knowles \- SCM, Deadline Management, Upgrade Design and Development, Programmer

 * Every project needs an SCM to manage deadlines, version control, documentation, and overall keep the team connected and knowledgeable.
 Without the SCM, team members may not know what to do to be productive and work may be wasted if something worked on is no longer needed.
 * Having a specific person dedicated to managing deadlines also ensures that things will get turned in on time and that work is done based on its priority.
+* Design and implement the upgrade system so that upgrades are balanced and provide variety to every run
+* Design enemy baseplate, allowing for easy duplication to eliminate time waste
+* Test and merge branches to eliminate as many bugs on main as possible and deal with conflicts between different branches.

 Brendan Laus \- Map Design and minor help with Sound Design